weewx/weewx/docs_src/usersguide/monitoring.md

 ```{.shell .copy}
 systemctl status weewx
 ```
-On systems that use `sysV` init scripts, check it like this:
+On systems that use `SysV` init scripts, check it like this:
 ```{.shell .copy}
 /etc/init.d/weewx status
 ```